briemadu/rl4nlp/guidelines.md

 * In the body of your e-mail, write three discussion topics.
 I will immediately publish these and the pdf on Moodle.
 * Add three new entries to the course's cooperative glossary on Moodle, with words of your choice that are related to RL and were new to you.
 * You have to interact with your peers in the forums during the week.
 It does not mean you must be online 24 hours and answer straight away, but you have to be present everyday, answer questions, reply to comments etc.
 * On Friday, we meet online at 3 p.m. for a 15-minute talk.
-I wish to hear from you what you have learned, the difficulties you have faced and you impressions on the forum debates.
+I wish to hear from you what you have learned, the difficulties you have faced and your impressions on the forum debates.
 This is an informal talk, so don't worry about preparing any material, but be ready to spontaneously talk about the content you worked with.
 I will also give you anonymous feedback provided by your colleagues.

 **Instructions**
-* Your blog post should have not less than 3,500 words (an approximately 15-minute read in [Medium.com's](https://blog.medium.com/read-time-and-you-bc2048ab620c) estimates).
+* Your blog post should have not less than 3,500 words (an approximately 15-minute read in [Medium.com's](https://blog.medium.com/read-time-and-you-bc2048ab620c) estimates, plus the needed time for non-textual content).
 * Assume your audience is familiar with NLP, but not at all with the paper, and so is willing that you spoon-feed them with whatever they need to understand it.
 * Be creative: the style may be more informal and pedagogical; you can use pictures, memes, emojis, examples etc.
 * The post **must** include the following: